okx/okexchain-docs/docs/resources/okexchaincli.md

 #### Destroy validator

-Unbonding of MSD causes the validator to enter unbonding from the bonded state while jailed, and the operation will not affect the voting of other delegators on this validator.
+* The unbonding of min-self-delegation causes the validator to move from bonded status to unbonding status while being jailed, and this operation will not affect the staking rights distribution of other delegators on this validator.

-After the operation is performed, the delegator can still withdraw the vote (unbond or change the vote) from the validator.
-Once the number of votes and MSD of the validator are both 0, the validator will be completely removed from the validator set.
+* After the operation is performed, the delegator can still withdraw its deposited tokens directly or unbind the staking rights from the proxy delegator or redelegate to other validators.
+Once the number of shares(staking  rights) and min-self-delegation of the validator are both 0, the validator will be completely removed from the validator set.

-The Unbonded MSD has a freeze period of 14 days (the same as the normal unboundingtime parameter)
+* The  min-self-delegationSD in unbonding status has a freeze period of 14 days (the same as the normal unbounding time parameter)

-Destroy a validator and withdraw the self-delegation
+* Destroy a validator and withdraw the self-delegation

 ```shell
 $ okexchaincli tx staking destroy-validator -h